 Commercial breeding does not mean the preservation of bees.
 It has the opposite effect and Endangers the survival of many other plant and animal species, including ourselves.
 We do all this unnecessarily to be able to eat honey - although there are vegetable alternatives.

-"Once the bee disappears from the earth, man has only four years to live.
-No more bees, no more pollination, no more plants, no more animals, no more humans."Albert Einstein (more under Animal welfare quotes)
+"If the bee disappeared off the surface of the globe, then man would have only four years of life left.
+No more bees, no more pollination, no more plants, no more animals, no more man."Albert Einstein (more under Animal welfare quotes)

 I hope this article has helped you understand why vegans don't eat honey.
 If you want to do something for the preservation and protection of wild bees, then be sure to check out my post on the bee friendly garden in and plant wildflowers.
 Have fun with the implementation!